“No way, NO FREAKIN WAY.”

 Click the Validate button, make sure HTML Tags is selected, and then click the Apply Now button.

 Create at least 5 boards to start with on Pinterest.
-These boards should have titles and descriptions related to the most popular topics on your blog or website.

 To set an image as a board cover, simply upload the image to your Pinterest board and edit the board settings to choose a cover.